okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/main/index.md

 You can customize and style the default email notifications that Okta sends to end users.
 Okta sends email notifications for a variety of reasons, such as:

-- user activation
+- User activation
-- forgotten password
+- Forgotten password
-- unknown device notification
+- Unknown device notification

 Email notifications are based on templates that are generated automatically and sent to end users according to your settings.
 Okta email templates are available in each Okta-supported language.
 You can use the default email templates as they are, or you can edit the text of the various email templates to send end users custom Okta-generated email messages.